Frequently Asked Questions

 I have a tax-exempt account.
 How can I retain my account's tax-exempt status, and where do I send my tax-exemption documentation?

 Constellation is required to have tax-exemption documentation on file for every electricity account that participates in Sutton Power Choice and has tax-exempt status.
 Without that documentation on file, Constellation may be required to charge tax on the account.
-They cannot obtain that documentation from National Grid.
+They cannot obtain your documentation from National Grid.
 They must obtain it from each customer directly.

 If your account has tax-exempt status, please submit your tax-exemption documentation to Constellation.
 Visit the tax-exempt accounts page for information on where to send your documentation.